Wetlands Boardwalk

-We have joined forces with the Friends of Alexandra Park to create a fully accessible boardwalk through the wetlands in the south-east corner of our Park.
+This Spring Alexandra Palace joined forces with the Friends of Alexandra Park to create an accessible boardwalk at the centre of the wetlands in the south-east corner of the Park, opening up the space for everyone to enjoy.

 The wider wetlands project